pcdshub/pcdsdevices/docs/source/upcoming_release_notes/1189-flow-switch.rst

 New Devices
 -----------
 - `PPMCoolSwitch` ppms with cooling switch not a meter.
-- `WavefrontSensorTargetCool` WaveFrontSensors with a cooling switch.
+- `WaveFrontSensorTargetCool` WaveFrontSensors with a cooling switch.
 - `J120K` a device class for a cooling switch.

 Bugfixes